-Second hundred highest peaks of Washington with 400 feet or greater of clean prominence.
+Washington State second hundred highest peaks (T200).
+The ranked high points have 400 feet or higher of clean prominence.

 Pup and I have been chasing after big mountains nonstop since Memorial Day weekend.

 Like Genius, my effort to include the peak in two other trips was also to no avail.

 Last-minute plan change led to tackling possibly the last big mountain of the season.

 McLeod Fire in mid August forced the closure of many roads and trails near Mazama.